Gropat/Hypertension/README.md

 This project is in polish.
 I will update it to English soon.
 What you have to know:
 Digit 1 in txt file means that the person is healthy, 2 means that the person suffers from hypertension.

+Update: Can't provide a data because of the sizes of the files.
+Each one of them are bigger than 25 MB.
+Currently working to solve this problem.